peter88213/nvhelp-de/source/nv_aeon2/index.rst

 Aeon Timeline 2 > Information
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

--  Show information about an existing Aeon Timeline 2 project, if any.
+-  Show information about an existing *Aeon Timeline 2* project, if any.
-   Aeon Timeline 2 and novelibre file dates are compared.
+   *Aeon Timeline 2* and *novelibre* file dates are compared.

 Aeon Timeline 2 > Die Zeitleiste aktualisieren
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If a timeline exists, aktualisieren it from novelibre, otherwise erzeugena neu timeline.
+If a timeline exists, aktualisieren it from *novelibre*, otherwise erzeugena neu timeline.

 Aeon Timeline 2 > Das Projekt aktualisieren
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Aktualisieren the novelibre-Projekt from the timeline, if existing.
+Aktualisieren the *novelibre*-Projekt from the timeline, if existing.

 Aeon Timeline 2 > Mondphasen hinzufügen oder aktualisieren